Abiogenesis: Peptides

 Prebiotic peptide synthesis could have occurred by several routes.
 Some center on high temperature/concentration conditions in which condensation becomes energetically favorable, while others use plausible prebiotic condensing agents.

 Experimental evidence for the formation of peptides in uniquely concentrated environments is bolstered by work suggesting that wet-dry cycles and the presence of specific salts can greatly increase spontaneous condensation of glycine into poly-glycine chains.
 Other work suggests that while mineral surfaces, such as those of pyrite, calcite, and rutile catalyze peptide condensation, they also catalyze their hydrolysis.
 The authors suggest that additional chemical activation or coupling would be necessary to produce peptides at sufficient concentrations.
 Thus, mineral surface catalysis, while important, is not sufficient alone for peptide synthesis.

 Many prebiotically plausible condensing/activating agents have been identified, including the following: cyanamide, dicyanamide, dicyandiamide, diaminomaleonitrile, urea, trimetaphosphate, NaCl, CuCl_{2,} (Ni,Fe)S, CO, carbonyl sulfide (COS), carbon disulfide (CS_{2})_{,} SO_{2,} and diammonium phosphate (DAP).

-A 2024 experiment used a sapphire substrate with a web of thin cracks under a heat flow, mimicking deep-ocean vents, to concentrate prebiotically-relevant building blocks from a dilute mixture by up to three orders of magnitude.
+A 2024 experiment used a sapphire substrate with a web of thin cracks under a heat flow, mimicking deep-ocean vents, to concentrate prebiotically relevant building blocks from a dilute mixture by up to three orders of magnitude.
 This could help to create biopolymers such as peptides.
-A similar role has been suggested for clays.
+A similar role has been suggested for clays, though this speculation has not been supported through experimental evidence.

 The prebiotic synthesis of peptides from simpler molecules such as CO, NH_{3} and C, skipping the step of amino acid formation, is also very efficient.